LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-0/README.md

 Your branch is up-to-date with 'upstream/studio0'.
 ```

 Git informs us that we have "switched to" the other branch.
-Close and reopen `index.html`, and you should see a big change!
+If you close and reopen `index.html`, you should see a big change!
 You might also notice that the `css/` directory has disappeared entirely.
+And if you preview the webpage in the browser again, you will see that the fancy movie content has reverted to some very basic text.

 We have officially time traveled into the past!

 ### Starter Code